shreyas-girjapure/Salesforce-Notes/Apex PMD/Notes.md

 ### Apex PMD

 #### Installation
+1. Download PMD zip from [PMD Home Page](https://pmd.github.io/)
-1. Installation is straightforward , need to add path in the system environment variable
+1. Add `C:\pmd-bin-6.49.0\bin` path in the environment variables/ System Variables in your system.
+Note : Path will be relative
 2. You must have java set up in you machine

 #### Execution